hpc-uk/build-instructions/pyenvs/tensorflow/build_tensorflow_2.15.0_cirrus_cpu.md

 sed -ri "s:${MARK}:${CMDS}:g" ${1}/bin/activate
 ```

+Lastly, remember to set read and execute permission for all users, i.e., `chmod a+rx ${PYTHON_BIN}/extend-venv-activate`.

 See the link below for an example of how the `extend-venv-activate` script is called.

 [https://docs.cirrus.ac.uk/user-guide/python/#installing-your-own-python-packages-with-pip](https://docs.cirrus.ac.uk/user-guide/python/#installing-your-own-python-packages-with-pip)